 Having your shares represented and voted at the Annual Meeting is extremely important.
-WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING IN PERSON, AND TO FACILITATE TIMELY RECEIPT OF YOUR VOTE GIVEN THE POTENTIAL IMPACT OF COVID-19, PLEASE VOTE AS SOON AS POSSIBLE.
-YOU ARE URGED TO DATE, SIGN AND RETURN THE WHITE PROXY CARD IN THE ENVELOPE PROVIDED TO YOU, OR TO VOTE BY INTERNET OR BY TELEPHONE AS DESCRIBED IN THIS PROXY STATEMENT, EVEN IF YOU PLAN TO ATTEND THE ANNUAL MEETING IN PERSON, SO THAT YOUR SHARES CAN BE VOTED REGARDLESS OF WHETHER YOU ATTEND THE ANNUAL MEETING IN PERSON.
-VOTING NOW WILL NOT LIMIT YOUR RIGHT TO CHANGE YOUR VOTE OR TO ATTEND THE ANNUAL MEETING.
-IF YOU SHOULD BE PRESENT AT THE ANNUAL MEETING AND DESIRE TO VOTE IN PERSON, YOU MAY WITHDRAW YOUR PROXY CARD AT SUCH TIME.
+WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING ONLINE, AND TO FACILITATE TIMELY RECEIPT OF YOUR VOTE GIVEN THE POTENTIAL IMPACT OF COVID-19, PLEASE VOTE AS SOON AS POSSIBLE.
+YOU ARE URGED TO DATE, SIGN AND RETURN YOUR PROXY CARD IN THE ENVELOPE PROVIDED TO YOU, OR TO VOTE BY INTERNET OR BY TELEPHONE AS DESCRIBED IN THIS PROXY STATEMENT, EVEN IF YOU PLAN TO VIRTUALLY ATTEND THE ANNUAL MEETING, SO THAT YOUR SHARES CAN BE VOTED REGARDLESS OF WHETHER YOU ATTEND THE ANNUAL MEETING.
+VOTING NOW WILL NOT LIMIT YOUR RIGHT TO CHANGE YOUR VOTE OR TO ATTEND THE ANNUAL MEETING ONLINE.
+IF YOU SHOULD BE PRESENT AT THE ANNUAL MEETING AND DESIRE TO VOTE DURING THE MEETING, YOU MAY WITHDRAW YOUR PROXY CARD AT SUCH TIME.
 ONLY THE LATEST VALIDLY EXECUTED PROXY CARD THAT YOU TIMELY SUBMIT WILL BE COUNTED.
 IF YOUR SHARES ARE HELD IN THE NAME OF A BROKER, BANK OR OTHER HOLDER OF RECORD, FOLLOW THE VOTING INSTRUCTIONS YOU RECEIVED FROM THE HOLDER OF RECORD IN ORDER TO VOTE YOUR SHARES.

-If you are a stockholder whose shares are registered in your name, you may vote your shares in person at the meeting or by one of the following methods:
+If you are a stockholder whose shares are registered in your name, you may vote your shares by one of the following methods:

-- 1. Vote in person at the Annual Meeting.
-We will give you a ballot when you arrive.
-As a result of the COVID-19 pandemic, governmental restrictions may limit our ability, or we may determine it is imprudent, to permit stockholders to attend our meeting in person. - 2.
-Vote by Internet by going to the web address www.cesvote.com and following the instructions for Internet voting on the WHITE proxy card.
-You must have the control number that is on the WHITE proxy card when voting. - 3.
+- 1. By attending the Annual Meeting online.
+During the Annual Meeting, you may vote online by following the instructions at [].
+Have your proxy card or voting instruction form available when you access the virtual meeting webpage. - 2.
+Vote by Internet by going to the web address www.VOTEPROXY.com and following the instructions for Internet voting on your proxy card.
+You must have the control number that is on your proxy card when voting. - 3.
 Vote by telephone by dialing 888-693-8683 and following the instructions.
-You must have the control number that is on the WHITE proxy card when voting. - 4.
-Vote by proxy card by completing, signing, dating, and mailing your WHITE proxy card in the envelope provided.
+You must have the control number that is on your proxy card when voting. - 4.
+Vote by proxy card by completing, signing, dating, and mailing your proxy card in the envelope provided.
 If you vote by Internet or telephone, please do not mail your proxy card.

-Common Stock represented by properly executed WHITE proxy cards received by the Company and not revoked will be voted at the Annual Meeting in accordance with the instructions contained therein.
-If instructions are not given in the WHITE proxy card, properly executed WHITE proxy cards will be voted "FOR" the amendment to the Certificate of Incorporation to implement a majority voting standard for uncontested director elections to first take effect at the Annual Meeting of Stockholders in 2021, "FOR" the amendment to the Certificate of Incorporation to declassify the Board, "FOR" the election of the Board's nominees for director, and "FOR" approval of the resolution regarding compensation of the Company's Named Executive Officers.
+Common Stock represented by properly executed proxy cards received by the Company and not revoked will be voted at the Annual Meeting in accordance with the instructions contained therein.
+If instructions are not given in your proxy card, properly executed proxy cards will be voted "FOR" the amendment to the Certificate of Incorporation to implement a majority voting standard for uncontested director elections to first take effect at the Annual Meeting of Stockholders in 2021, "FOR" the amendment to the Certificate of Incorporation to declassify the Board, "FOR" the election of the Board's nominees for director, and "FOR" approval of the resolution regarding compensation of the Company's Named Executive Officers.

 If you hold your shares in street name, you will receive instructions from your broker, bank or other nominee that you must follow in order to have your shares voted.
-To vote pursuant to the recommendation of the Board, you must follow the instructions on your WHITE voting instruction form.
+To vote pursuant to the recommendation of the Board, you must follow the instructions on your voting instruction form.